ai-msceteers/assignment2/readme.txt

 1. William O'Sullivan

-   Responsible for leading the team and putting together the report and presentation.
+   Responsible for leading the team and creating the report and presentation.
    To this end, researched all of the topics both in collaboration with the rest of the team, and as extensive personal literature review.

 2. Talha Ijaz